By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Things you can do to improve your attention span besides taking medication.

-This digital age has resulted in a radical reduction in attentions spans.
+This digital age has resulted in a radical reduction in attention spans.
 Adults average just 4 seconds of time on a website.
-T. V. shows are chopped up into small segments punctuated with lots of adrenaline producing sex and violence.
+T. V. shows are chopped up into small segments punctuated with lots of adrenaline, producing sex and violence.

 Adult learners get shorter presentations and more breaks.
 It is as if the whole world now has developed ADHD.
 Here are some ways you can work on improving your attention span beyond the norm that does not require you to take medication.

 1. Eat a good breakfast.

 Low blood sugar or lack of energy can significantly impact your ability to pay attention.
 Children who eat a breakfast at home before school do much better in their classes before lunch than those students who have skipped breakfast.

 It is hard to make your mind go when you are out of fuel.